reframe-hpc/reframe/docs/regression_test_api.rst

 the post-init hook will execute *right after* the test is initialized.
 The framework will then continue with other activities and it will execute the pre-setup hook *just before* it schedules the test for executing its setup stage.

-.. autodecorator:: reframe.core.decorators.run_after(stage)

-.. autodecorator:: reframe.core.decorators.run_before(stage)
+.. py:decorator:: reframe.core.decorators.run_before(stage)

+  Alias for backwards compatibility with the run_before decorator.
+  See :func:`~RegressionTest.run_before`.

+.. py:decorator:: reframe.core.decorators.run_after(stage)

+  Alias for backwards compatibility with the run_after decorator.
+  See :func:`~RegressionTest.run_after`.

-.. autodecorator:: reframe.core.decorators.require_deps
+.. py:decorator:: reframe.core.decorators.require_deps

+  Alias for backwards compatibility with the require_deps decorator.
+  See :func:`~RegressionTest.require_deps`.

 Builtins